-- The Campus Energy Centre (CEC) consists of three 15 MW high-efficiency hot water boilers fueled by natural gas.
-These serve as the primary energy source to the district energy system. - The BRDF's biomass boiler a base loaded 6 MW thermal energy boiler which runs on wood waste and produces renewable thermal energy. - The BRDF's cogeneration unit a 2 MW_e combined heat and power engine is fueled by a mix of natural gas and renewable natural gas (RNG).
-2.4 MW of thermal energy is recovered from the engine which is also base loaded.
+- The BRDF's biomass boilers the existing 6 MW and a new 12 MW thermal energy boilers which run on wood waste and produces renewable thermal energy.
+These will serve as the primary energy source to the district energy system. - The BRDF's cogeneration unit a 2 MW_e combined heat and power engine is fueled by a mix of natural gas and renewable natural gas (RNG).
+2.4 MW of thermal energy is recovered from the engine which is also base loaded. - The Campus Energy Centre (CEC) consists of three 15 MW high-efficiency hot water boilers fueled by natural gas for winter peak loads.